Digital photograph restoration: Handling practices

 Fragile or valuable originals are protected when digital surrogates replace them, and severely damaged photographs that cannot be repaired physically are revitalized when a digital copy is made.
 Creation of digital surrogates allows originals to be preserved.
 However, the digitization process itself contributes to the object's wear and tear.
 It is considered important to ensure the original photograph is minimally damaged by environmental changes or careless handling.

 Permissible uses

 Digitally scanned or captured images, both unaltered and restored image files are protected under copyright law.
 Courts agree that by its basic nature digitization involves reproduction—an act exclusively reserved for copyright owners.
 The ownership of an artwork does not inherently carry with it the rights of reproduction.

 Images that are digitally reproduced and restored often reflect the intentions of the photographer of the original photograph.
-It is not recommended that conservators change or add additional information based on personal or institutional bias or opinion.
+It is not recommended that conservators changes or add additional information based on personal or institutional bias or opinion.
 Even without copyright permission, museums can digitally copy and restore images for conservation or informational purposes.